 The service life of the raw water pump impeller vary depending the operating conditions.

-The raw water pump impeller is an essential component of the engine.
-It should be changed regularly along with the seal.
+The raw water pump is an essential component of the engine.
 A worn impeller could crack and damage the cooling system.
 Always have a spare raw water pump impeller on board.